27.6 C

 Hidden costs involved in bringing a car to Israel

-Now lets assume you decide to bring your car.
-Your shipping agent has taken care of all the shipping paperwork and the import licenses and the car is set to arrive in Israel a few weeks after your arrival.
+Let’s assume you decide to bring your car.
+Your shipping agent has handled the paperwork, secured the necessary import permits, and the vehicle is scheduled to arrive in Israel a few weeks after you do.

-Hallelujah!
-You’ve taken care of all the licensing paperwork and have a valid driver’s license in your possession.
+Hallelujah—you’ve completed the licensing process and now have a valid Israeli driver’s license in hand.

 Servicing your imported vehicle